When is reputation management unethical?

 Is search engine reputation management (SERM) ethical?

-Brands use SERM to rank positive content on Google’s first page and to completely eliminate or demote negative content in search results.
+Brands use SERM to rank positive content in search and social and to eliminate or demote negative content.

-It’s a very effective way to manage your reputation in search results and there’s nothing wrong with it unless it involves black-hat and negative SEO techniques that intend to harm a competitor’s website and rankings.
+It’s an effective way to manage your reputation in search results and there’s nothing wrong with it unless it involves black-hat and negative SEO techniques that intend to harm a competitor’s website and rankings.